Feng Shui Consultant in Barcelona, Spain. Feng Shui of Barcelona and Spain

 Golden beaches in Barcelona

-Barcelona has several golden beaches (Llevant, Nove Mar Bella, Mar Bella, Bogatell, Nova Icaria, Barcenoleta, St. Sebastia).
+Barcelona has several golden beaches (Llevant, Nove Mar Bella, Mar Bella, Bogatell, Nova Icaria, Barcenoleta, and St. Sebastia).
 One fun way to get to the beach is to take a cable car (octagonal-shaped) to Barcenoleta.

 Food and drink